What are the risks facing an investor in litigation funding?

 We examine the nature of the risks facing investors in litigation, using AxiaFunder, in this article.

 It is now well established in the Courts of England & Wales (although not the Republic of Ireland) that third party funding of litigation i.e. by a person or corporate body that has no connection with litigation between other parties is no longer illegal.
-Indeed, within certain constraints, the Courts have welcomed it, not least, as a means of creating access to justice to those litigants who would not otherwise be able to fund their litigation.
+Indeed, within certain constraints, the Courts have welcomed it, not least, as a means of creating access to justice for those litigants who would not otherwise be able to fund their litigation.

 What is the risk of the investment itself?